ColoredCow/portal/docs/prerequisites.md

 1. XAMPP (Windows and Linux)
     - If you prefer using XAMPP, you can download the full stack with right PHP version from [this link](https://www.apachefriends.org/download.html)
-    - If you already have XAMPP installed, refer [this link](https://stackoverflow.com/questions/45790160/is-there-way-to-use-two-php-versions-in-xampp) for switching to the correct PHP version.
+    - If you already have XAMPP installed for Windows, refer [this link](https://stackoverflow.com/questions/45790160/is-there-way-to-use-two-php-versions-in-xampp) for switching to the correct PHP version.
-    - If user face any issues or make any changes in the project, should restart the Apache services.
+    - If you already have XAMPP installed for Ubuntu, refer [this link](http://www.facweb.iitkgp.ac.in/dashboard/docs/use-different-php-version.html)for switching to the correct PHP version.

 2. WAMP (Windows)
-    - If you prefer using WAMP, you can download from [this link](https://www.wampserver.com/en/download-wampserver-64bits).
+    - If you prefer using WAMP Windows(64-bit and 32-bit), you can download from [this link](https://www.wampserver.com/en/download-wampserver-64bits).
    A possible error that may arise with openSSL extension.
 It should be enabled from your 'php.ini' file.
 To enable it, use the following steps:
    - Edit the system environment variables and set the path of your selected PHP version.
    - In 'php.ini', uncomment the ";extension=openSSL" by removing ";" before it.